lukeocodes/vectornator/docs/CI CD Setup.md

    - GitHub release creation
    - Git tag creation

+### PR-Based Release Workflow

+The release process has been updated to work with branch protection rules:

+1. **Semantic Release** runs and:

+   - Analyzes commits to determine version bump
+   - Publishes to npm
+   - Creates GitHub release with notes
+   - Creates git tag

+2. **Update Changelog** workflow triggers on release and:

+   - Creates a PR with CHANGELOG.md updates
+   - Updates package.json version
+   - Labels PR as `automated` and `documentation`

+3. **Auto-merge** workflow:
+   - Automatically approves changelog PRs
+   - Enables auto-merge
+   - PR merges after all checks pass

+### Requirements for Auto-merge

+For the auto-merge to work properly:

+1. **If using rulesets**: The RELEASE_TOKEN (PAT) helps create PRs that can be approved by the bot
+2. **If requiring CODEOWNERS**: You may need to:
+   - Add an exception for automated PRs in CODEOWNERS
+   - Or manually approve the first few PRs until you're comfortable with the automation
+3. **Required status checks**: Will run automatically on the PR

 ## Version Bumping Rules

 - **Major** (x.0.0): Breaking changes (manually triggered with `BREAKING CHANGE:` in commit)